tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The key_exchange values for each KeyShareEntry MUST by generated independently.
 Clients MUST NOT offer multiple KeyShareEntry values for the same parameters.
-Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
+Clients and servers MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension or for key exchange methods not specified in the offered cipher suite(s) (e.g. ffdhe3072 is not applicable if not offering any DHE cipher suites).
 Servers MUST NOT offer a KeyShareEntry value for a group not offered by the client in its corresponding KeyShare.
 Implementations receiving any KeyShare containing any of these prohibited